b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 sc(s)
 ```

-We start by defining a `Door` structure that has all the necessary fields in
+We start by defining a `Door` structure that has all the necessary fields so
-order to simulate our game-show.
-Notice the `mutable` keyword, it will allow us
+that we can simulate our game-show.
+Notice the `mutable` keyword, it will allow
-to change a property of a `Door` in-place.
+us to change a property of a `Door` in-place.
 Anyway, we follow the structure
-definition with a random generator of three doors (`get3RandDoors`) door opener
+definition with a random generator of three doors (`get3RandDoors`), a door
-`openEligibleDoor` and `swapChoice`.
-All the above act per the game description.
+opener (`openEligibleDoor`) and `swapChoice`.
+All the above act per the game
+description.
 Of note,
 [findfirst](https://docs.julialang.org/en/v1/base/arrays/#Base.findfirst-Tuple%7BFunction,%20Any%7D)
 accepts a predicate and a vector.
 The predicate is a function that is executed
 on consecutive elements of the vector (`doors`) and returns `true` or `false`